spencer-goergen/HCI/spec.md

 ## Task Vignettes

-Task 1: Filter by date and magnitude ranges
+Task 1: Filter by countries

    * location will be given automatically
    * User configurable fields: